 Symbolism was a potent force with an active role in Taoist thinking.
 Taoist magic diagrams were regarded as potent talismans having great command over spiritual forces.
 They invoked the harmonizing influence of yin-yang and Eternal Change, The Divine Order of Heaven, Earth and Mankind and the workings of the Universe through the principal of The Five Elements.
 These were symbolized by the Five Sacred Mountains (Taishan, Hengshan, Songshan, Huashan and Hengshan), central places of Taoist development and pilgrimage.

 Thus it is no surprise to find that the symbolism of names has, in important ways, infiltrated the forms of Tai Chi.
 There was a numerological component to this symbolism as well.
-The number 5 has a special mystical significance to Taoists (and to Chinese in general).
+The number 5 has a special mystical significance to Taoists.
 There are the symbolic five mountains, five elements, five colours, five planets, five virtues, five emotions, five directions, etc. all of which have a mystic significance.
 Hence we see five Repulse Monkeys or Five Cloud Hands in the Tai Chi form.
 There are many instances where the numbers 1, 3, 5 and 7 figure prominently in the structure of Tai Chi.

-Classic Chinese thinking is completely permeated by observations of organical principles and ideas.
-The Chinese book of wisdom I Ching is a well known example.
+Classic Taoist thinking is completely permeated by observations of organical principles and ideas.
+The ancient book of wisdom I Ching is a well known example.

 I Ching consists of 64 socalled hexagrams whose texts each illustrates a certain organic principle or idea.
 Most hexagrams in the book describes and analyzes a specific phenomenon in nature.
 The phenomena are thereafter used to illuminate aspects of the human mind as well as social occurrences and structures.